aquasecurity/deployments/README.md

 # Aqua Product Deployment

-This is the repository for Aqua Enterprise product deployments.
+This is the repository for Aqua product deployments.

 [Aqua Security](https://www.aquasec.com/products/aqua-cloud-native-security-platform/) is a layered, full-lifecycle cloud native security platform that secures containerized, serverless, and VM-based applications, from application build, infrastructure through production runtime environments.
 Aqua runs either in SaaS or Self-Hosted Enterprise edition, at any scale.